 Snorkeling Lawai Beach is popular and an easy spot to access.
 We have seen it busy with tour groups brought in by van; they are often using the snuba apparatus.
 And even though this spot can be crowded it has lots of fish to see.
 Because of the protecting reef off this beach it can be a good beginner spot as long as the south swell is not high.
+If big waves are crashing over the barrier reef, it is not the time to snorkel here.

 Note: This page is a sample from our popular Kauai Snorkeling Guide eBook available here.